judeavery/CS4372Assignment4/README.md

 Print quantitative and qualitative results

-All results shown in the final report can be reproduced by running the notebook top-to-bottom.
+Run the notebook top-to-bottom to reproduce results.

 Dependencies
 The required packages are listed in requirements.txt:

+nginx
+Copy code
 transformers
 torch
 datasets
 evaluate
 rouge-score
 sacrebleu
 All packages are available via pip and run smoothly in Google Colab.

 Report

-The full written report summarizing:
+The full written report summarizes:

 Data sourcing

 Transformer architecture

 Model selection

 Experiment setup

 BLEU evaluation

 Hyperparameter impact

 Translation examples

-Discussion & Conclusion
+Discussion & conclusion

+The report PDF is located in the Report/ folder of this repository.